 Since the creation of the DDCE in 2007 we have made a remarkable impact on the campus and in the community.
-Dr. Vincent’s leadership has given us the distinction of being the national model for diversity and community engagement both within higher education and in the corporate space.
+The division has the distinction of being a national model for diversity and community engagement both within higher education and in the corporate space.

 My goal is to build upon that legacy by placing a strong emphasis on campus climate issues.
 This starts by partnering with other units across campus to increase the number of low-income, underrepresented, and first-generation college students who attend and graduate from UT, and it involves engaging across the city and state with communities that produce these amazing students.

 I am looking forward to a phenomenal year making a difference in the lives of students, faculty, and staff at one of the finest public research institutions in the nation.

 Leonard N. Moore

 Interim Vice President for Diversity and Community Engagement

 The Division of Diversity and Community Engagement is a national model for integrating diversity and community engagement into the core mission of a university.
 It works with a broad range of student, faculty, staff, and community constituents to help The University of Texas at Austin connect its intellectual resources to communities across Texas and offer education to those who may face the greatest challenges in accessing it.
 The Division focuses on four core pillars: campus culture, community engagement, education pipeline, and research.